Click on a link to be taken to the entry below.

 Guidelines for the prevention of alcohol and substance abuse are included in the Student Handbook.
 Copies of the handbook are available at various campus locations.

-- Print the official enrollment verification certificates for health insurers, lenders, insurance companies and other organizations
+- Enrollment verification certificates for health insurers, lenders, insurance companies and other organizations

 - Find out when deferment notices were sent to their student lenders